Friday, January 10, 2025

 I added moringa to some veggie scraps to make a super healthy broth.

-This gave me a chance to use up some wilting veggies I found in the fridge and some leftover broth and bread for soup and sandwiches.
+This gave me a chance to use up some wilting veggies I found in the fridge and some leftover broth, noodles and bread for soup and sandwiches.

-After removing the kitchen scraps from the broth, I added potatoes, carrots, peas, and more moringa to make yummy soup.
+After removing the kitchen scraps from the broth, I added potatoes, carrots, peas, and more moringa.
+Finally, I threw in some left over noodles to make a yummy noodle, veggie moringa soup.

-Nothing warms you up like wrapping up in a fluffy housecoat after a hot shower and enjoying a piping hot bowl of moringa veggie soup.
+Nothing warms you up like wrapping up in a fluffy housecoat after a hot shower and enjoying a piping hot bowl of noodle, veggie moringa soup.

 By the way, we didn't end up having a hard freeze last night after all.
 (Maybe tonight?)
 Last I looked, the buds were still hanging in there!
 Crossing my fingers for them to finally bloom.
 It's always a bit of a gamble on whether to harvest them or not.